deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/VisionData.rst

 All checks in deepchecks require images in the same format.
 They use the :func:`~deepchecks.vision.VisionData.batch_to_images` function in order to get the images in the correct format.

-The accepted format is an iterable of cv2 images.
+The accepted format for a batch of images is an iterable of cv2 images.
 Each image in the iterable must be a [H, W, C] 3D numpy array.
-The first dimension must be the image height (y axis), the second being the image width (x axis), and the third being the number of channels.
+The first dimension must be the image y axis, the second being the image x axis, and the third being the number of channels.
 The numbers in the array should be in the range [0, 255].
 Color images should be in RGB format and have 3 channels, while grayscale images should have 1 channel.
+The dtype of the array should be uint8.

 Examples
 --------